JP/EN

 1) Specified due date for moving out

-Autumn Term: November 30th
+- Autumn Term: End of November

 2) Residents who take a leave of absence or withdraw from ICU or study abroad are to move out of the dormitory.